amhoesk/max-Lyapunov-exponent/README.md

 1. Calculating max Lyapunov exponent for recorded kinematic data of a repetitive handling task.
 2. Lorenz system.

-To view the validation, please execute "example.mlx".
+To see the validation, run "example.mlx".
 We employed this code to calculate spinal stability during repetitive lifting tasks.

 **Refs:**